hail0hydra/gardua_nvim_dotfs/README.md

 # Neovim Dot-files

-This repository contains my Neovim config files for both Linux and Windows-based environments.
+This repository contains Neovim config files for both Linux and Windows-based environments.

 ## Features